alex-therapeutics/diga-api-client/docs/diga_api.md

 - Can they already request a new code while still being active?
 - How will the verification and billing api handle these cases?
 - Is the `TagDerLeistungserbringung` the date on which the request is made or is this set by the insurer when issuing the prescription code?

-## Does the diga-api-client expect prescription codes in a special format, e.g. all capitalized?

-The insurance information are extracted based on the prescription code from the mapping file.
-Therefore, the code must be capitalized.

-**TODO**: How do the apis handle this?

 # Glossary